 HU Connect welcomes first-generation, low-/limited-income students and students of color to a vibrant and supportive campus community that helps them to succeed at Hollins University and beyond.
 HU Connect is committed to the scholarship, belonging, and excellence of its participants.
 Through our pre-orientation programs, mentorship opportunities, academic support, and campus/community partnerships, HU Connect strives to cultivate confident leaders of tomorrow.

-Below are two students who are first-gen and low-income students.
+Below are two students who are first-gen and limited-income students.
 Both are involved in student life at Hollins.

 Tori Carter, Halifax County, Virginia

 I am a creative writing major and a communication studies minor and plan to study abroad in Osaka, Japan, during spring 2020.
 I have been a Student Government Association senator, vice president of Cyborg Griffin literary magazine, and mentor for the Early Transition Program.
 The most meaningful experience for me is joining student government and learning more about myself in leadership positions.

 Carsen Helms, Monroe, North Carolina

 Here, I am not student number on a large campus.
 I am Carsen Helms, the girl who plays varsity basketball and lacrosse, is active in the Physics Club, attends workshops and practices leadership theories through the Batten Leadership Institute, and is finding and using every resource at Hollins to pursue a career in the technical field.
 These are unique opportunities specific to Hollins that push me to learn more and do more.
 Hollins is helping me get to do all I want to do.

 - Of the active undergraduate students (including Adult Horizon), 25.9% are first-generation students.

-- Approximately 38% of our degree-seeking undergraduates for 2018-19 are Pell Grant/low-income students.
+- Approximately 38% of our degree-seeking undergraduates for 2018-19 are Pell Grant/limited-income students.